gipi/abstruct/DESIGN.md

 Roughly speaking a file format is composed of several **chunks** of bytes: i.e. a **countigous** stream of bytes identified by two particular attributes, the **offset** and the **size**.

-When a chunk is directly representable as a byte-like value is it a field.
+TO BE DESIGNED BETTER: When a chunk is directly representable as a byte-like value is it a field.

 It's very important that we set a chunk to be "without holes" in order to be